kburns/mesa_conda_recipes/README.md

 The installation then seems to complete and the tests seem to pass, but the code segfaults upon running the tutorial model.

 Comping with GCC 7.4 eliminates the warnings and allows compilation to complete with the `-Werror` flag, but the same segfault still occurs.
-I'm going to the 11035 prelease to see if that works with GCC > 7.2, since it also seems to be better supported by pyMesa.

 ### Numerical test failures